linode/docs/docs/guides/applications/configuration-management/ansible/deploy-web-server-and-more-with-ansible/index.md

     chmod 744 ansibleCN_setup.sh ansibleMN_setup.sh

 Execute `ansibleCN_setup.sh` script.
-It will take approximately 7 minutes for the script to complete.
+It takes approximately 7 minutes for the script to complete.

     ./ansibleCN_setup.sh

 {{<note>}}
-The script will ask you to enter a username and password for the new user being created.
+The script asks you to enter a username and password for the new user being created.
 {{</note>}}

 ### 3. Log out and reboot the Linode using either the Linode-CLI or cloud manager GUI.